olee/tss-react/README.md

     makeStyles,
     useStyles, //<- This useStyles is like the useStyles you get when you
-    //   call makeStyles but it doesn't return a classes object.
-} = createMakeStyles({ useTheme });
+    //   call makeStyles but it doesn't return a classes object. withStyle, //<- As discussed in this issue: https://github.com/garronej/tss-react/issues/16 } = createMakeStyles({ useTheme });
 ```